ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 The body of the response consists of two parts.

 The first part MUST include `Resource-Id` and `Content-Type` in its header.
-The value of `Resource-Id` MUST be prefixed by the resource id of the Multipart Filtered Cost Map appended by a `.` character.
+The value of `Resource-Id` MUST has the format of a Part Resource ID.
 The `Content-Type` MUST be `application/alto-costmap+json`.

 The body of the first part MUST be a JSON object with the same format as defined in Section 11.2.3.6 of [](#RFC7285).
 The JSON object MUST include the `vtag` field in the `meta` field, which provides the version tag of the returned cost map.
-The resource id of the version tag MUST be the same as the value of the `Resource-Id` header.
-The `meta` field MUST also include the `dependent-vtags` field, whose value is a single-element array to indicate the version tag of the network map used, where the network map is specified in the `uses` attribute of the Multipart Cost Map resource in IRD.
+The resource ID of the version tag MUST follow the format in [](#design-rpm).
+The `meta` field MUST also include the `dependent-vtags` field, whose value is a single-element array to indicate the version tag of the network map used, where the network map is specified in the `uses` attribute of the multipart filtered cost map resource in IRD.

 The second part MUST also include `Resource-Id` and `Content-Type` in its header.
-The value of `Resource-Id` MUST be prefixed by the resource id of the Multipart Filtered Cost Map appended by a `.` character.
+The value of `Resource-Id` has the format of a Part Resource ID.
 The `Content-Type` MUST be `application/alto-propmap+json`.

 The body of the second part MUST be a JSON object with the same format as defined in Section 4.6 of [](#I-D.ietf-alto-unified-props-new).
 The JSON object